GMOD/jbrowse-components/website/docs/faq.md

 We require that all tracks have a specific genome assembly specified in their config.
 This is because JBrowse 2 is a multi-genome-assembly browser (and can compare genomes given the data).
-This may be different to using, say, JBrwose 1 where it knows which genome assembly you are working with at any given time.
+This may be different to using, say, JBrowse 1 where it knows which genome assembly you are working with at any given time.

 #### How are the menus structured in the app